fachat/csa_ultracpu/CPLD/VIDEO.md

 - r25: horizontal smooth scroll (partly VDC, scroll similar to VIC-II)
   - bits 3-0: number of pixels to shift the output to the right
   - bit 4: CSEL: if set, extend left border by 7 pixels and right border by 9 pixels
-  - bit 5: semigraphic mode (display the last pixel of a char in the intercharacter spacing, instead of background)
+  - bit 5: unused (semigraphic mode (display the last pixel of a char in the intercharacter spacing, instead of background))
   - bit 6: attribute enable (VDC)
   - bit 7: bitmap mode (hires)
 - r26: default colours (VDC)